API Reference

 void APPGUARD_SET_CERTIFICATION_ID(const char* clientId, int retryTimeout)

-APPGUARD_SET_CERTIFICATION_ID function sets the user identification key used for Server-Side Authentication and the Server-Side Authentication retry time.
+The APPGUARD_SET_CERTIFICATION_ID function allows you to set the user identification key and the server authentication retry timeout.

 | Parameter | Description |